denoland/std/2024-11-15-narratives.md

 ## Transactions and Payments
 11. **Executing Complex Transactions with Trust**
-    As an [Asset Trader][actor], I want to engage in activities such as arbitrage in a trusted way, possibly setting up legal entities if required, so that I can execute complex transactions.
+    As an [Asset Trader][asset-trader], I want to engage in activities such as arbitrage in a trusted way, possibly setting up legal entities if required, so that I can execute complex transactions.

 12. **Facilitating Flexible Payment Options**
     As an [Actor][actor], I want the platform to facilitate payments in various forms (e.g., cryptocurrency, fiat), so that I can transact in the way that suits me best.